 If you have multiple felony convictions, the eight (8) year waiting period begins after you have completed all sentences imposed and all conditions of supervision have expired or been completed, including but not limited to, parole, probation, community control, control release, and conditional release.
 (Rule 5D of Executive Clemency of Florida).

 Cases are denied for different reasons, including: (1) an inaccuracy in the court or police records, (2) an inaccuracy in the application, (3) you still owe fines or restitution, (4) the waiting period has not passed, or (5) you are otherwise not eligible to apply.

 No. Persons who have been convicted (adjudicated guilty) of a felony are not eligible to seal or expunge their criminal record under Florida law, regardless of whether their firearm rights have been restored.

 No. There is no court involvement in an application to restore your firearm right(s).

-The process can take several years and it is at the discretion of the Clemency Board as to when they will restore your firearm rights.
+The process can take many years and it is at the discretion of the Clemency Board as to when they will restore your firearm rights.
 As of September of 2014, the Board is reviewing applications filed in 2005.

 If the case is denied, we evaluate the reason for the denial and determine the best way to proceed.
 That can include refiling or recommending that you wait longer to refile.

 No. A Florida firearm rights restoration only restores firearm rights that have been lost because of a conviction.
 Persons who have been convicted (adjudicated guilty) of a felony are not eligible to seal or expunge their criminal history under Florida law, regardless of whether their firearm rights have been restored.
 (Rule 5D of Executive Clemency of Florida, F.S.
 943.0585 and 943.059)

 The firearm rights restoration has no effect on the conviction itself.
 The conviction can still be used against you for a future case and the conviction is not "sealed" or “expunged.”

 Restoring your firearm right(s) has no effect on restoration of your civil rights.
 To determine eligibility for restoration of your civil rights, please see the section on Civil Rights Restoration.